-To that end, we ensure that all logs that we use are legally and sustainably sourced by requiring our suppliers to comply with the National Standards for Sustainable Production Forest Management-Timber Legality Assurance System (SVLK-PHPL).
-We have 1,500 suppliers who are actively the development involved in establishment of the plywood industry with us.
+To that end, we ensure that all logs that we use are legally and sustainably sourced by requiring our suppliers to comply with the Sustainable National Standards for Forest Management-Timber Production Legality Assurance System (SVLK-PHPL), We have 1,500 suppliers who are actively involved the development establishment of the plywood industry with us.
 We ensure that all logs are sourced from selected legal concession areas in Indonesia through a selective logging process, with 90% of our wood sourced from community forests.
-Throughout 2022, Sampoerna Kayoe did not have new suppliers; hence, there was no new supplier selection process using social criteria.
-[GRI 414-1, 414-2]
+Throughout 2022, Sampoerna Kayoe did not have new suppliers; hence, there was no new supplier selection process using social criteria, [GRI 414-1, 414-2]